ivan-hc/AM/README.md

 https://github.com/ivan-hc/AM/assets/88724353/06b8e946-ef02-4678-a5a0-d8c2c24c22f9

 ### How to create launchers and shortcuts for my local AppImages
-Option `--launcher` allows you to drag/drop a local AppImage and creates the launcher (like any other classic AppImage manager, but in SHELL, so no daemons or bloated runtimes are required here) in $HOME/.local/share/applications/AppImages, also prompts you the opportunity to rename a symlink in $HOME/.local/bin that you can use from the command line like any other program:
+Option `--launcher` allows you to drag/drop a local AppImage and creates the launcher (like any other classic AppImage manager, but in SHELL, so no daemons or bloated runtimes are required here) in $HOME/.local/share/applications/AppImages, also allows you to rename a symlink in $HOME/.local/bin that you can use from the command line like any other program:

 https://github.com/ivan-hc/AM/assets/88724353/97c2b88d-f330-490c-970b-0f0bb89040dc